souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 Integer.class.getMethod("parseInt", params2);
 ```

-### Reflection Metadata in JSON
+### Specifying Reflection Metadata in JSON

-Reflection metadata is specified in the `reflect-config.json` file.
+Reflection metadata can be specified in the `reflect-config.json` file.
 The JSON file is an array of reflection entries:
 ```json
 [